webplatform/docs/css/properties/perspective-origin/index.md

 }}
 {{Standardization_Status|W3C Working Draft}}
 {{API_Name}}
-{{Summary_Section|Perspective defines how an object is viewed.
-In graphic arts, perspective is the representation on a flat surface of what the viewer's eye would see in a 3D space.
-If there were a window between the viewer and the object, you could project points on the window surface that correspond to the points that exist beyond the glass.
-(See [http://en.wikipedia.org/wiki/Perspective_(graphical) Wikipedia] for more information about graphical perspective and for related illustrations.)

-The illusion of perspective on a flat surface, such as a computer screen, is created by projecting points on the flat surface as they would appear if the flat surface were a window through which the viewer was looking at the object.
-In discussion of virtual environments, this flat surface is called a projection plan.

-When used with the [[css/properties/perspective|perspective]] property, perspective-origin is the location of the viewer's eye.
-For example, if the viewer is looking down at an object it appears differently than if the viewer is looking up at an object or from the side.
+{{Summary_Section|Perspective-origin changes the appearance of an object, as if a viewer were looking at it from a different origin.
+An object appears differently if a viewer is looking directly at it versus looking down at it, looking up at it, or from the side.
-The perspective-origin property sets the x and y point location of the virtual eye that is viewing an object.
-As perspective-origin-x changes, the virtual eye moves along the x axis (left or right of the center of the screen).
-As perspective-origin-y changes, the eye moves along the y axis (closer to the top or bottom of the screen).

-The default value of perspective origin is 50% 50%.
-This displays an object as if the viewer's eye was positioned directly at the center of the screen, both top-to-bottom and left-to-right.
+When used with the [[css/properties/perspective|perspective]] property, the default value of perspective-origin is 50% 50%.
+This displays an object as if the viewer's eye were positioned directly at the center of the screen, both top-to-bottom and left-to-right.
+A value of 0% 0% changes the object as if it were being viewed from the top left angle.
+A value of 100% 100% changes the appearance as if viewed from the bottom right angle.
 }}
 {{CSS Property
 |Initial value=50% 50%